-I provide writing and editing services to universities, research institutions, medical centers, and corporate clients.
-I've produced features, profiles, newsletter articles, white papers, blog posts, and case studies on topics ranging from pain treatment to civic education.
+I write and edit content for universities and other research institutions, primarily on biomedical and business management topics.
+I've produced features, profiles, newsletter articles, white papers, blog posts, and case studies on subjects ranging from pain treatment to bankruptcy regulations.

-Conflict of Interest Statement: My corporate clients are biomedical companies.
-To avoid conflicts of interest, I currently do not report on biomedical news as a journalist.
+Conflict of Interest Statement: From 2015-17, I wrote for corporate clients who were involved in drug development and genetic analysis (primarily for biomedical research).
+To avoid conflicts of interest, I currently do not report as a journalist on drug development or human health-related genetics.
 A detailed list of my potential COIs is available upon request.

 Lucile Packard Children's Hospital at Stanford